rhysd/actionlint/docs/checks.md

 Output:

 ```
-test.yaml:6:15: input type of workflow_dispatch event must be one of "string", "boolean", "choice", "environment" but got "number" [syntax-check]
+test.yaml:6:15: input type of workflow_dispatch event must be one of "string", "number", "boolean", "choice", "environment" but got "text" [syntax-check]
   |
 6 |         type: number
   |               ^~~~~~